\"Writing.Com

 “Oh?”
 This time Talay’s eyebrows go up.
 “I remember someone else who likes strawberry flavor.”

 “There weren’t any matcha ones.”
 Kit’s words are casual, but his face is a warning, which Talay ignores.
+“And that someone is currently out of the country.”

 “I could call him for you.
-Maybe he’ll answer if his assistant calls.
-How many voicemails have you left him now?”
+Maybe he’ll answer if his assistant calls.”
+Talay waits for Kit to respond, then asks another question.
+“How many voicemails have you left him now?”

-“Seven more than the last time you asked me,” Kit taps the folder in front of him with a little too much emphasis.
-“We’re not talking about me or your boss.
-You’re going to tell me what you know about this.”
+“We’re not talking about me or your boss.”
+Kit taps the folder in front of him with a little too much emphasis, putting an end to that topic of conversation before Talay can do any more digging.
+“You’re going to tell me what you know about this.”

 The two friends met in the mall, which surprised Talay until he figured out what Kit was up to—at least a little bit.
 Kit doesn’t usually like crowds, but crowds meant noise and noise meant little chance of eavesdroppers.
 That was the hope anyway.

 “So is this part of an official investigation this time?”
-Talay asks, crumpling the KitKat wrapper on the table and sliding Kit’s wallet across the table to him.
+Talay asks, crumpling the KitKat wrapper on the table and sliding Kit’s wallet across to him.
 Since Talay had taken too long to decide, Kit had just shoved his wallet into his friend's hand and told him to return it when he made up his mind.
 It was easier than standing in the middle of the food court watching Talay talk himself in and out of all the choices.

 “The last one was also official,” If Kit notices how much lighter his wallet is when he slides it into his pocket, he doesn’t say anything.
-“Only this time we have even a little more information.”
+“Only this time we have a little more information.”

 “And your brothers aren’t involved this time, either.”
+Talay makes it a statement, rather than a question.

-Never mind that “last time” had involved the death of Kit’s father, and Zone had been in Italy with Kit from the beginning; but given the way that particular investigation played out, Talay doesn’t think it’s a good idea to bring that up.
+Never mind that “last time” had involved the death of Kit’s father, and Zone had been in Italy with Kit from the beginning.
+But, given the way that particular investigation played out, Talay doesn’t think it’s a good idea to bring that up.

 “What about this time?”
 He asks instead.

+Kit sighs.
 “Since one of the people involved is Zone's roommate, he will probably get involved eventually.”

 “Yeah, that tends to happen to you Manirats, doesn’t it?
 Getting roped into something whether you want to or not.”
+What Talay doesn’t say is that he is also ‘one of those people’.

-What Talay doesn’t say is that he is also one of those people.
-Talay works for Thai Intelligence, so officially, he tends to get involved in all sorts of matters of national security, criminally related and otherwise.
-Because of his analytical skills and the ability to be more discreet than he looks, Talay also has a tendency to be roped into what he refers to as “unofficial” cases, like this one.
+Talay works for the National Intelligence Agency of Thailand, so officially, he tends to get involved in all sorts of matters of national security, criminally related and otherwise.
+Because of his analytical skills and the ability to be more discreet than he looks, Talay also has a tendency to be drawn into what he refers to as “unofficial” cases, like this one.
 While it sometimes meant that he didn’t technically stop doing his job after he left work for the day, good things tended to come out of being involved with these “unofficial cases”.
-The last one had even got him a girlfriend.

 “I’m hoping that this one is less complicated than last time,” Talay pulls the folder toward him and flips it open.
 His face changes ever so slightly when he sees the contents.
 “Oh.”

+Kit gives his friend a curious look.
 “Is that a surprised ‘oh’ or a disappointed one?”

 “Little bit of both, actually.
 You’re right about having more information this time, but it’ll be harder to use.”
 Talay taps Chalam’s photo for emphasis.
 “Why are you looking into the CEO of OmniVentures?
 Or don’t I get to know that?”